Essential information for Parents

 Safeguarding Statement –‘Everyone’s Responsibility’

 We take our Safeguarding responsibilities very seriously.
 This means that we have ensured that everyone working in the school has successfully completed the necessary clearances to enable them to work with children.
 In addition, there are regular meetings, discussions and updates taking place in an arena of confidentiality on a whole school and need to know basis.
-It also means that we have staff members who are specifically trained as the Designated Child Protection leads within school.
+It also means that we have staff members who are specifically trained as the Designated Child Protection lead and deputies within school.

 We would always hope to share any concerns we may have about your child with you, at the first opportunity.
 However, part of our legal duty to safeguard your children, may also include us needing to consult with and take advice from other agencies such as the Police, or Children’s Social Care.
 By working closely together with you and our partner agencies, we firmly believe that we will continue to offer a safe learning environment for all our children.